pixl8/preside-ext-google-analytics-measurement-protocol/README.md

 ```

 ## Warning re Cookie Control Frameworks
-Please note that if your application is using a Cookie Control extension or framework, please ensure you implement something to prevent the GAMP API calls creating "double-hits" if the user accepts the cookies and the scripts lod.
+Please note that if your application is using a Cookie Control extension or framework, please ensure you implement something to prevent the GAMP API calls creating "double-hits" if the user accepts the cookies and the scripts load.

 For example, the Civic Cookie Control plugin/framework sets a cookie called `CookieControl` which contains a serialised JSON object of the users preferences.
-This could be checked for existence and if set, the users choices used in a condition to set the `analytics( method="disableGamp" );` which will disable the GAMP API call.
+This could be checked for existence and if set, the users choices used in a condition to set the `analytics( method="disable" );` which will disable the GAMP API call.

 The CookieBot cookie is called `CookieConsent`.